Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-aceacdNX9WA,152.279617,162.126431.md

 ### Transcript

-> is a rapid-fire weapon with a capacity of 10 rounds and it will really help
+> we've also added a rifle to the game it is a rapid-fire weapon with a capacity of 10 rounds and it will really help show lizard Agha who's boss